 AnotherService (not shown here).

-This sample plugin illustrates how to create and use a plugin service.
 This plugin has an application service counting the number of currently opened projects in the IDE.
-If this number exceeds the maximum number of simultaneously opened projects allowed by the plugin, it displays a warning message.
+If this number exceeds the maximum number of simultaneously opened projects allowed by the plugin (3), it displays a warning message.